vegaalfaro/me/blog.md

-## Content
+---
+title: Blog
+---

 Coming soon!
 I plan to write about plant breeding, science communication, and life in Costa Rica.